 Cyber Security

-16th Aug 2017 | 5 min read
+16th Aug 2023 | 6 min read

-It’s important to note that the security of a supply chain is only as strong as the weakest member of the chain, cyber criminals identify the vulnerabilities of the weakest member to gain access to the other members of the supply chain.
+It’s important to note that the security of a supply chain is only as strong as the weakest member of the chain.
+Cyber criminals identify the vulnerabilities of the weakest member to gain access to the other members of the supply chain.

 How are supply chains attacked?

-Supply Chain Attacks commonly occur from third party software providers, third party data storage, websites and watering holes which are all used to distribute Malware.
+Supply chain attacks commonly occur from third-party software providers, third-party data storage, websites and watering holes, which are all used to distribute malware.
 We briefly explore each method below.

-Third party software providers
+Third-party software providers

 Supply Chain Attack | Infinity Group

-Third party data storage
+Third-party data storage

-Many businesses store their data with third party companies which aggregate store and process the data.
-Some data storage providers are not fully secure and can be targeted by cyber criminals where they have the potential to cause large scale fraud with other links of the supply chain.
+However, some data storage providers are not fully secure and can be targeted by cyber criminals.
+They then have the potential to cause large scale fraud with other links of the supply chain.

 Supply Chain Attack | Infinity Group